 First things first: where is your wine coming from?

-You could use Thanksgiving is a way to try wines from all over the country (or the world!)
+You could use Thanksgiving as a way to try wines from all over the country (or the world!)
 If you like reds with a bit of spice, I’d highly recommend a Malbec from Argentina or a Tempranillo from Spain.
 Not only are they delicious, but they’re pretty inexpensive as well!
 You also really can’t go wrong with a Zinfandel from California, a Viognier or Cabernet Franc from Virginia, or a Pinot Noir from Washington.
-Spanish and Italian varietals also thrive in Texas Hill Country, and I think that wine region is underrated!
+Spanish and Italian varietals also thrive in the Texas Hill Country, and I think that wine region is underrated!
 The quality of Australian wines has also improved tenfold over the last decade, so I wouldn’t sleep on those either.